rdan22/Udacity_TensorFlow_for_Deep-Learning/README.md

 We will not be using the ReLU activation function here; instead we'll be using the hyperbolic tangent function.
 The problem with using ReLU is that RNN's have a tendency to have unstable gradients.
 The gradients can vanish during training or they can explode, especially when using a function like ReLU, which is non-saturated (can grow arbitrarily large).
 The hyperbolic tangent function is a bit more stable since it will saturate.

+#### Back Propagation Through Time:

+One of the reasons it is difficult to train an RNN is that it's equivalent to training a very deep neural network with one layer per time step.
+During training, once the loss has been computed, back propagation computes the gradients of the loss with regards to every trainable parameter in the neural network.
+To do so, it propagates the gradients backwards through the RNN.
+TensorFlow does this by unrolling the RNN through time and treating the resulting network as an irregular feed-forward network